 Q2 Metals Receives Proceeds of $2.0 Million from Shareholder Warrant Exercises

-Vancouver, December 4, 2023 - Q2 Metals Corp.
+Vancouver, BC, Dec 4, 2023 - (ACN Newswire) - Vancouver, British Columbia--(Newsfile Corp. - December 4, 2023) - Q2 Metals Corp.
 (TSXV: QTWO) (OTCQB: QUEXF) (FSE: 458) ("Q2" or the "Company") is pleased to announce that it has received total proceeds of $2,011,425 for exercised warrants that were issued pursuant to the private placement that closed on December 1, 2021.
 In total, 8,045,700 warrants were exercised by shareholders.
 The aggregate proceeds received from the exercise of warrants will be used for working capital purposes.

 "We truly appreciate our shareholders and their continued endorsement and support of Q2 through the exercise of these warrants," said Q2 CEO & President, Alicia Milne.
 "This reflects shareholder confidence, improves our already strong balance sheet and increases our financial flexibility."